 Health and wellness is a primary focus of the Storm organization and Kaiser Permanente.
-For the fifth consecutive year, we will partner to help kids work on basketball skills, get active, and have fun.
-Together, we offered six free youth basketball clinics in 2017 with more than 300 kids participating at various locations throughout the Seattle area.
+For the fifth consecutive year, we partnered to help kids work on basketball skills, get active, and have fun.
+Together, we offered six free basketball clinics in 2018 with more than 200 participants at various locations throughout the Seattle area.
 Through basketball and health tips, we inspire young people to be active and stay healthy by finding an activity they enjoy.

-This season, the Storm is teaming up with Kaiser Permanente and Microsoft to host basketball clinics throughout the greater Seattle area.
+In 2019, the Storm is teaming up with Kaiser Permanente to host more basketball clinics throughout the greater Seattle area.
 We will be offering several FREE clinics where Storm players will join participants in on-court drills and competitions.
 Participants will receive a free t-shirt, basketball, care packets, healthy snacks, health information, and more.
 It’s a great way to learn how to hoop — and health — it up.
 Some clinics are closed to the public.
-Please see below for information on how to sign up.
+Check back in April for information on how to get involved.

 |2018 Seattle Storm Basketball Clinic - Renton Community Center|

 |Tuesday, March 27, 2018 – The Seattle Storm and Kaiser Permanente tipped off the 2018 clinic series with the first StormFit Basketball Clinic at the Renton Community Center.
 Storm guard Jewell Loyd shared her love of basketball with Special Olympics Washington athletes from Team Washington and the local Renton community.
 The athletes had a great time showing off their dribbling, passing, and shooting skills before getting autographs and taking pictures with Jewell.|

 |2018 Seattle Storm Basketball Clinic - Smilow Rainier Vista Boys & Girls Club|